 You need to be fully armed with all the information before you decide to make either of these moves.
 Continue to do your own research and talk to your own advisors before you make a big move like this.

-If you haven’t already, subscribe to our YouTube channel for more educational content like this to help you find the answers you need for all things Social Security.
+Also…if you haven’t already, subscribe to our YouTube channel for more educational content like this to help you find the answers you need for all things Social Security.
 And for more information on this topic, you can start with these links from the Social Security Administration: